Deaod/VoteSys/README.md

 Number of seconds players have to vote for the next map while the current map is still being played.
 If 0 or less, VoteTimeLimit will be used instead.

 Defaults to 0.

+#### VoteEndCondition

+Controls how votes can end.
+Supported values are:

+* `VEC_TimerOnly`
+Votes always end after the timer runs out
+* `VEC_TimerOrAllVotesIn`
+Votes end after the timer runs out, or sooner if all eligible voters have cast their vote
+* `VEC_TimerOrResultDetermined`
+Votes end after the timer runs out, or sooner if the outstanding votes can no longer influence the result.

+Defaults to `VEC_TimerOnly`.

 #### MinimumRepeatDistance